 But let’s take a look at some defining factors in deciding the type of ship which is the best for us.

-You can see this sign written in front of superstructure in many ships.
+You can see this sign written in front of the superstructure on many ships.
 Budget, I mean safety is the company’s number one concern.

-Ship loss is the ultimate and most horrifying tragedy a vessel experiences.
+Ship loss is the ultimate and most horrifying tragedy the vessel’s crew and shipowner experience.
 This is the reason why I’m using this for our statistics.